K0K0ze/master-shape-key-mirror/README.md

 # Master Shape Key Mirror
 A add-on for Blender that helps with the mirroring of shape keys.
-Drivers are not fully supported.
+Drivers are not fully supported yet.

 Read the wiki: https://github.com/K0K0ze/master-shape-key-mirror/wiki